HerveFrezza-Buet/cxsom/cxsom-builder/experiments/experiment-003-001/README.txt

 ~> make cxsom-show-config

 Then we can launch a processor, and scan the root-dir.
+As we will access to the data files (for feeding with inputs), it is safer to use the xrsw (multiple-reader, single writer) locking agent provided by skednet.

+So let us first launch the data access supervisor.

+~> make skednet-launch-xrsw

+Then we can launch the processor, requiring data access controlled by skednet's xrsw.
+These commands are the skednet-launch-*-processor ones.

-~> make cxsom-launch-processor
+~> make skednet-launch-processor
 ~> make cxsom-scan-vars

 ## Clearing all